paquiteau/snake-fmri/README.md

 ## Available commands

 3 CLI interfaces are able to use the configuration folder to perform differents task:
- - `simfmri-main` to do a full simulation + reconstruction + validation
+ - `snkf-main` to do a full simulation + reconstruction + validation
- - `simfmri-data` to generate a dataset of simulation
+ - `snkf-data` to generate a dataset of simulation
- - `simfmri-rec` to evaluate reconstructions methods (and do the statistics) over an existing dataset.
+ - `snkf-rec` to evaluate reconstructions methods (and do the statistics) over an existing dataset.

- Typically you would create a dataset with `simfmri-data` and then run `simfmri-rec` on it.
+ Typically you would create a dataset with `snkf-data` and then run `snkf-rec` on it.

 ## Configurations Files
-The configuration  are located in `simfmri/runner/conf` and articulates over 3 main componenents:
+The configuration  are located in `snkf/runner/conf` and articulates over 3 main componenents:
 - the simulation
 - the reconstruction
 - the validation via statistical analysis

 ### Simulation
-located in `simfmri/runner/conf/simulation`
+located in `snkf/runner/conf/simulation`
 ### Reconstruction
-located in `simfmri/runner/conf/reconstruction`
+located in `snkf/runner/conf/reconstruction`

 ### Validation